bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 Therefore we can confirm that the vector clocks are behaving correctly at every instant on the execution timeline.

-Next, to validate the Relation compare function, we add vector clock saving to the logging code.
+Next, to validate the relation compare function, we add vector clock saving to the logging code.
 Running the following code:
 ```
 vectorClocks["A"]!.printCompare(vectorClocks["B"]!)